borismus/smus.com/content/posts/2020/visual-chronology-science-discovery/index.md

 <!--more-->

-One of the unnerving things about Asimov’s book was the visual table of contents for the first edition:
+One of the unnerving things about Isaac Asimov’s book was the visual table of contents for the first edition:

 ![Winding visualization of Asimov’s Chronology in the first edition.](original-visualization.jpg)